We understand that you have loved ones you want to protect. If there are people who depend on you, life insurance can help if you die unexpectedly.

-If you worked in an industry that typically has jobs-a-plenty, insurance companies will view your application more favorably.
 If you worked in an industry that is on a decline, such as a dial-up Internet installer, you might have a little more trouble getting insurance.

 » Compare: Term life insurance quotes

-Typically, life insurance companies will allow a stay-at-home parent to have coverage equal to that of the working spouse.
-If the working spouse makes a substantial amount of money and has a substantial amount of life insurance coverage, insurance companies may cut the coverage for the stay-at-home parent in half.
-Needless to say, having life insurance coverage on both parents is vital.
+Typically, life insurance companies will allow a stay-at-home parent to have coverage equal to their working partners.
+If their partner makes a substantial amount of money and has a substantial amount of life insurance coverage, insurance companies may cut the coverage for the stay-at-home parent in half.

 If you have been unemployed for some time and it’s uncertain where the money for premiums will come from, then your life insurance application most likely will be postponed or declined altogether.